Guraidhoo (Thaa Atoll): Economy

-Presently the Head of Council is Thaufeeq Ali.
+Presently, the President of Thaa Guraidhoo Council is Thaufeeq Ali.

 With the above projects, this island will be the most developed island in the Maldives.

 Guraidhoo is the most developed island in the atoll.
 The island has a health post giving medical care for its islanders as well as the nearby island which is also managed by its women.
 Tha Guraidhoo women had been involving its economic, social and development work significantly, where they contribute to the island.
 The land reclamation project had been completed few years ago.
 The land use plan has been sent to the ministry of planning for approval.

 Education

 The island has a secondary school named Thaa Atoll School.
 It provides education to both boys and girls from grade 1 to grade 12.
 It had created some successful students who are amongst national top ten achievers on the GCE O/Level Exams.
 It also has a pre-school giving education which was previously managed by its people especially the women.
 Lately pre-school was named "Guraidhoo Pre-School (GPS)" which is managed under island council.